BackofenLab/IntaRNA-benchmark/README.md

 The time (in seconds) and maximal memory usage (in megabyte) required to handle each call is also measured and represented in a table.
 The tables are also stored in the specified `outputPath`.
 The individual calls are also logged into a log file.

+When `withED` option is set, the ED-values for all targets will be precomputed and stored in a folder `ED-values/'organism'/target_name/`.
+They are then used by all further IntaRNA calls.
+If the target ED-values are already contained in the given folder, they are directly used without recomputation.
+This option was only tested for ViennaRNA version 2.4.4 and IntaRNA version 2.2.0 and might not work for older versions.

 Calls the benchmark.py using the specified callID as benchID.